digitalartlab/dal-lounge-lights/README.md

+> [!NOTE]
+> This branch is for workshops where we want to give participants direct access to `fcserver` over the network, so they can live prototype on the LED strips.
+Not something you'd normally do.
+So... don't use this branch, basically.

 # Lounge LED Light Effects
 This project contains the code to control the LED strips in our Lounge.
 See how we built them (and how pretty they are) [in our blog post (Dutch)](https://digitalartlab.nl/blog/1625-allemaal-lichtjes).